 - 1. The Holiness of a Perfect God, and the Sinfulness of an Imperfect Human: - a.
-The problem in establishing a relationship with this God Who is Characterized as Holy, Just and Good, is humanity's (and creation's) Fallen (corrupted] nature.
-Humanity needed redemption to allow them to remain in God's Holy Presence, and God had a Redemptive Plan.
-Following the Fall and God's judgment in Genesis chapter 3, the remainder of Scripture is the playing out of God's redemptive plan in human history to restore relationship.
+The problem in establishing a relationship with this God who has revealed Himself and is characterized as Holy, Just and Good, is the fallen and corrupted nature of humanity.
+Fallen humanity could not solve their corruption using natural methods.
+Humanity needed a supernatural redemption, thus God had to intervene with a Redemptive Plan.
+The Fall and God's judgment is laid out in Genesis chapter 3, the remainder of the Bible is the playing out of God's redemptive plan in human history to restore the relationship sin had broken.
 The Bible is in fact more of a love story than a scientific manual for humanity.
-God solved the problem of redemption with something people of every era could understand... blood sacrifice.
-Animal blood was employed in the Old Testament, which was the harbinger of Jesus the Messiah (God/man) who would shed His own blood on the Cross in the New Testament.
-This sacrifice was long foretold in Old Testament Scripture, and through it, God accomplished the redemption humanity needed.
+God solved the problem of redemption with something people of every era could understand... a blood sacrifice.
+Animal blood was employed in the Old Testament, which was the foreshadowing of Jesus the Messiah, the God/man who would shed His own blood on the Cross in the New Testament.
+This sacrifice was long foretold in Old Testament Scripture; and through it, God accomplished the redemption humanity needed.
 In other words, God did for us what we couldn't do on our own. - b.
-This plan was definitely revealed throughout redemptive history as recorded in the Bible, and when accomplished it radiated out both into the past and future to provide the opportunity for all of humanity to have an ongoing friendship with God.
-Exactly what humanity desperately needed for the security of eternal life...
+This plan was revealed throughout redemptive history and recorded in the Bible, and when accomplished it radiated out both into the past and future to provide the opportunity for all of humanity to have an ongoing relationship with God.
+Exactly what humanity needed for the security of eternal life...
 God provided at His own expense.
-This is message of the Gospel we call Grace!
+This is message of the Gospel we call Grace.
 God's free gift of love that we receive by faith.
 God didn't need to be placated or bought off.
-Instead God wanted to be trusted and obeyed.
+Instead, God wanted relationship and to be trusted and obeyed.
 This human action of faith and obedience courses throughout Scripture, which consistently demonstrates that it is for our own good as faith and obedience prepares humanity for the gift of eternal life.
 Humanity could not find God on our own, so this God of Love revealed Himself in the Bible.
-This is the basic message of the Christian Gospel revealed by Messiah Jesus. - c.
-In light of this, the Apostle Paul goes on to contrast the Gospel prophets proclaiming the wisdom of God versus the worldly prophets proclaiming the wisdom of the world: - i.
-1 Corinthians 1:18-24 For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+This is the basic message of the Christian Gospel revealed by Jesus. - c.
+In light of this, the Apostle Paul goes on to contrast the Gospel prophets proclaiming the wisdom of God versus the worldly prophets proclaiming the wisdom of the world: - 1 Corinthians 1:18-24 For the word of the Cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
 For it is written, "I WILL DESTROY THE WISDOM OF THE WISE, AND THE CLEVERNESS OF THE CLEVER I WILL SET ASIDE."
 Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
-For since in the wisdom of God the world through its wisdom did not come to know God, God was well-pleased through the foolishness of the message preached to save those who believe.
-For indeed Jews ask for signs and Greeks search for wisdom; but we preach Christ crucified, to Jews a stumbling block and to Gentiles foolishness, but to those who are the called, both Jews and Greeks, Christ is the power of God and the wisdom of God.
+For since in the wisdom of God the world through its wisdom did not come to know God, God was well-pleased through the foolishness of the message preached to save those who believe [what He has revealed].
+For indeed Jews ask for signs and Greeks search for wisdom; but we preach Christ crucified, to Jews a stumbling block and to Gentile's foolishness, but to those who are the called, both Jews and Greeks, Christ is the power of God and the wisdom of God.